js-workshops/intro/slides-reveal.md

 ## What is a JavaScript Operator?

-> JavaScript operators are <b>symbols</b> that can be used to assign values, compare values, preform arithmetic, test logic, manipulate strings, and more.
+> JavaScript operators are **symbols** that can be used to assign values, compare values, preform arithmetic, test logic, manipulate strings, and more.

 ----